 Australian merchandise discounters like Bunnings, Chemist Warehouse and now Amazon.com.au have lured your customers away from you using Everyday Low Pricing (EDLP).
 But does that mean you should use everyday low pricing to get them back?

-Many retailers, like you, are debating whether they should use everyday low pricing to compete to win or merely survive.
+Many retailers, like you, are debating whether they should use everyday low pricing as a pricing model to compete to win or merely survive.
 Some have aligned their brands with everyday low pricing to be more like Amazon – whether this is a good match for them or not.
 Others have been a bit more hesitant to jump on the everyday low pricing bandwagon because they don’t have the marketing budgets or balance sheet to withstand an economic downturn or carry the financial load.